jacksund/simmate/README.md

 #### For Experts:

-Simmate includes a core material science framework, workflow management, database orm, and a website interface.
+Simmate includes all of the components you'll need including a core material science framework, workflow management, database orm, and a website interface.
 We adopt opinionated, high-level, and batteries-included coding philosophies, and we love building off of highly respected packages that do the same.
-The three core "giants" that we build off of are Django and Prefect, while lower level utilies are sped up or parallelized by Numpy, Numba, and Dask.
+The core "giants" that we build off of are Django and Prefect, while lower level utilies are sped up or parallelized by Numpy, Numba, and Dask.
+The functionality of all these codes are built-in and you can use as much or as little of them as you'd like.
+We've also accounted for the complex scaling of your computer resources using modern Executor/Queue models -- whether you're working on a single computer for testing or want to submit thousands of VASP jobs to multiple HPC clusters (using a mix of SLURM or PBS queue systems), you can do that and do it quickly.
+Take a look at [our original publication](google.com) and [our benchmarks against other codes](google.com) to see more.

 ## Where does Simmate fall short?